 At Brown & Crouppen, we’ve handled thousands and thousands of workers’ compensation cases, and we know the law.
 For example, the Workers’ Compensation Act provides specific protection against employer retaliation after workers’ comp claims; discrimination based on a workers’ compensation claim is illegal.
 Our team understands the workers’ compensation system and is experienced at keeping people in their jobs and protecting against wrongful termination and workers’ comp discrimination.

-What Can a Workers’ Comp Lawyer Do for Me?
+What Can a Workers’ Compensation Lawyer Do for Me?

 Many victims of on-the-job accidents wonder if they truly have a case or if their case is “big enough” to seek legal help.
 Many workers do not seek legal help themselves – until they ask too many questions and see their employer hiring their own lawyer.